stuart-payne/taskList/README.md

 Next run `npx prisma generate` and `npx prisma db push`

-From here it's good to go, you can finally run `npm run dev` to run it.
+From here it's good to go, you can finally run `npm run dev`.